MicrosoftDocs/azure-docs/articles/machine-learning/service/concept-azure-machine-learning-architecture.md

 ## Compute target

 A compute target is the compute resource used to execute your training script or host your web service deployment.
-They can be created and managed by using Azure ML Python SDK or CLI.
+They can be created and managed by using Azure Machine Learning Python SDK or CLI.
 You can also attach existing compute targeted in Azure.
 The supported compute targets are:

 * Your local computer
 * A Linux VM in Azure (such as the Data Science Virtual Machine)